lanakolupaev/pretty-combinator-chrome/readme.md

 # Pretty Y
-A Chorme extension that improves readability of HackerNews
+Chorme extension that improves readability of HackerNews

+More breathing space & grid to ease your eyes.

+# License
+MIT